Views of Kimberley, BC.

-A few must take items with me on any Kootenay adventure would be a fishing rod, binoculars and some extra food just in case you get caught up in something really great.
+A few must take items on any Kootenay adventure would be a fishing rod, binoculars and some extra food just in case you get caught up in something really great.
 You never really know where you are going to end up some days and most times they involve lakes or rivers so that fishing rod could come in handy.
 The binos are for confirming whether or not that big brown thing in the distance is actually a grizzly bear or just a pile of dirt.

 The transitioning of seasons.